• Skip to main content

 Environmental Education, Cultivating Change

-Explore possibilities in the environmental field through training, hands-on teaching experience, and outdoor adventure and stewardship opportunities.
 The Greenway River Ranger Program helps high schoolers develop leadership, strong communication, and critical thinking skills that will serve as powerful tools for the future.
+Explore possibilities in the environmental field through training, hands-on teaching experience, and outdoor adventure and stewardship opportunities!

 There are two components to the River Ranger program—a school-year internship that can lead to a paid summer employment program at SPREE Summer Camp.
 Students who participate in both the internship and summer employment can apply for the Joe Shoemaker Memorial Scholarship, an annual college scholarship.